 - Falstaff, 1896.
 Liked this one.
 It had a mass following.

 - Red, White and Blue, 1899.
 Had a life as a discount beer too.

 - Knickerbocker Dark Beer, 1951.
 This has some old New York nostalgia, and would be a perfect revival candidate, or at least a good commemorative brew for a Saks Fifth Avenue or Macy’s promotion.
 Ad courtesy website Skelzie.

 - Billy Beer, 1977.
-We would rather not drink this.
-It is one brand we don’t want back as it reminds us of Jimmy Carter’s Presidency.
+Would rather not drink this.
+One brand we don’t want back as it reminds us of Jimmy Carter’s presidency.

 - Generic Beer, 1977.
 Words are not enough.